This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 When you’re ready to sow the seeds, fill seeding trays or pots with a pre-moistened high quality soilless potting mix.
 Sow the seeds a quarter inch deep.
 I like to cover my trays with a sheet of plastic wrap to hold soil moisture.
 Once the seeds have germinated, I remove the plastic to allow good air flow.

-After planting the cucamelon seeds, place the pots or trays in a sunny window or beneath grow lights.
+After planting the cucamelon seeds, place the pots or trays in a sunny window or beneath LED grow lights.
 I prefer grow lights as they produce stronger, stockier seedlings.
-My set-up is simple: fluorescent fixtures fitted with one warm and one cool bulb.
-I have the fixtures hung on chains so that I can move them up as the plants grow.
+I used to use fuorescent fixtures fitted with one warm and one cool bulb, hanging the fixtures on chains so that I can move them up as the plants grow.
 Ideally, the fluorescent bulbs should only be a few inches away from the seedlings so they receive maximum light.
+However, the past few years, I’ve made the switch to LED grow lights which offer many benefits to indoor gardeners.
+Learn about the best LED grow lights for starting seeds, or growing houseplants, microgreens, and herbs.

 How to germinate cucamelon seeds